jakub-szczepanski/Simple-Chat-App/README.md

 ﻿# React-Chat-App

-Simple chat application built with React
+Simple chat application built with React and ChatKit